RafaMMas/IberianFishHSMs/README.md

 suitability models based on the provided data and selected model (Friedman 2001).
 Partial dependence plots are created by varying one variable over its range of values while averaging the model’s predictions over all the other features.
+In this case, the quantiles of these predictions are plotted.
 This method isolates the effect of that single variable on the outcome and thus determining the overall effect.
-The function allows employing a user defined dataset to test especific combinations of variable values.
+The function allows employing a user defined dataset to test specific combinations of variable values.
+The function allows plotting the mean effect by setting `Quantiles` to `FALSE`.

 </div>

 <br/>

 ### Load.and.print.model - Load and/or print a specific model

+`Load.and.print.model` allows selecting any specific model and assigning it to an *R* object, as well as printing this model.

 ``` r
 (Selected.model <- ListModels(Species = "Salmo trutta", Model.type = "GAM", verbose = FALSE))